joaquinanguera/aceR/README.md

 #### 21.6.0 (Current):

 New features:

 - `trim_initial_trials()` allows discarding the first N trials or the first N% of trials from each participant's raw trialwise data loaded in with `load_*_bulk()`
+- `proc_by_module()` now returns attention span measures (time between mistakes) for ACE Explorer SAAT data

+Minor implementation changes:

+- `post_clean_low_trials()` now passes through data from subjects with `NA` in any of their relevant trial count columns.
+Notable for ACE Explorer BRT data, where some versions of data do not have thumb-press conditions, but data remain valid as the participant could not have possibly responded to those trials.

 Bug fixes:

+- Bug likely introduced in v21.2.0: `load_ace_bulk()` was not correctly applying post-hoc just-in-case cleaning of trial accuracy and RT columns to SAAT data since it was split into submodules for `SAATSUSTAINED` and `SAATIMPULSIVE`
 - `post_clean_*()` now handle wide-processed ACE Classroom data properly (module-specific BID and time columns)
 - `proc_ace_complete()` incorporates these fixes, now handles ACE Classroom data properly as well